 Ms. Pinedo regularly speaks at conferences and participates in panel discussions addressing securities law issues, as well as the securities issues arising in connection with derivatives and other financial products.
 She is the co-author of JOBS Act Quick Start, published by International Financial Law Review (2014), contributor to OTC Derivatives Regulation Under Dodd-Frank: A Guide to Registration, Reporting, Business Conduct, and Clearing (Thomson Reuters, 2014), co-author of Considerations for Foreign Banks Financing in the US, published by International Financial Law Review (2012), Liability Management: An Overview (2011), published by International Financial Law Review, co-author of Covered Bonds Handbook, published by Practising Law Institute (2010), co-author of the treatise Exempt and Hybrid Securities Offerings, published by Practising Law Institute (2009, second edition 2011) and also co-author of BNA Tax and Accounting Portfolio, SEC Reporting Issues for Foreign Private Issuers (BNA Accounting Policy and Practice Series, 2009).
 Ms. Pinedo is also a contributing author to Broker-Dealer Regulation (2011, second edition 2012), published by Practising Law Institute.
 Ms. Pinedo contributed to The Future of Bank Funding and Capital: Solutions for Issuers, Opportunities for Investors (IFR Market Intelligence, 2009).
 Additionally, Ms. Pinedo co-authored "The Ties that Bind: the Prime-Brokerage Regulation," a chapter in Global Financial Crisis (Globe Law and Business, 2009) and "The Law: Legal and Regulatory Framework," a chapter in PIPEs: A Guide to Private Investments in Public Equity (Bloomberg, 2006).

 Ms. Pinedo has been included in Best Lawyers in America, Euromoney's Expert Guide for Capital Markets and Expert Guide for Women in Business Law, Super Lawyers, Crain's New York Business "Forty Under 40" and in Investment Dealer's Digest "Forty Under 40" and Hispanic Business's "100 Most Influential Hispanics."
-Ms. Pinedo has been ranked by Chambers USA as one of America's leading capital markets-derivatives and capital markets-structured products lawyers and by Chambers Global as one of the world's leading lawyers (recommended in capital markets–derivatives).
+Ms. Pinedo has been ranked by Chambers USA as one of America's leading capital markets-derivatives and capital markets-structured products lawyers and has been recognized in financial services regulation-broker dealer (compliance).
+Chambers Global has ranked Ms. Pinedo as one of the world's leading lawyers (recommended in capital markets–derivatives).
 Ms. Pinedo has also been cited as a recommended lawyer for capital markets in the IFLR1000 Guide to Leading Lawyers and as a recommended lawyer in capital markets–debt and equity and derivatives and as one of five leading lawyers in global offerings by The Legal 500 US.
 PLC Which lawyer? ranks Ms. Pinedo as a highly recommended lawyer for derivatives and a recommended lawyer for equity.
 Ms. Pinedo was a recipient of the Burton Award for Legal Achievement in 2007, 2009 and 2011 which honors excellence in legal writing.
 Ms. Pinedo was also a winner of the 2013 Euromoney LMG Americas Women in Business Law Awards in the category of Structured Finance.

 Ms. Pinedo is a member of the American Bar Association's Committee on the Federal Regulation of Securities, a member of the subcommittee on Disclosure and Continuous Reporting, a member of the subcommittee on Securities Registration, and a member of the task force on the future of securities regulation.
 She has participated in the drafting committee for the ABA's comment letters on such topics as securities offering reforms, revisions to accelerated filing, and smaller public company proposals.
 Ms. Pinedo also is a member of the ABA Committee on Regulation of Futures and Derivatives Instruments, and a member of the George Washington University Center for Law, Economics & Finance Advisory Board.